SAIL (programming language)

-SAIL, the Stanford Artificial Intelligence Language, was developed by Dan Swinehart and Bob Sproull of the Stanford AI Lab in 1970.
+SAIL, the Stanford Artificial Intelligence Language, was developed by Dan Swinehart and Bob Sproull of the Stanford AI Lab.
 It was originally a large ALGOL 60-like language for the PDP-10 and DECSYSTEM-20.
+The language combined the earlier PDP-6/-10 language GOGOL compiler, essentially an integer-only version of ALGOL, with the associative store from the LEAP language.
+The first release was in November 1969 and it saw continued development into the 1980s, including a commercial derivative, MAINSAIL.

-SAIL's main feature is a symbolic data system based upon an associative store (based on the LEAP system of Jerry Feldman and Paul Rovner).
+SAIL's main feature is a symbolic data system based upon an associative store based on LEAP by Jerry Feldman and Paul Rovner.
 Items may be stored as unordered sets or as associations (triples).
-Other features include processes, events and interrupts, contexts, backtracking and record garbage collection.
+Other features include processes, procedure variables, events and interrupts, contexts, backtracking and record garbage collection.
 It also has block-structured macros, a coroutining facility and some new data types intended for building search trees and association lists.